sourcegraph/devx-scratch/2022/support/log.md

 [This](https://github.com/sourcegraph/infrastructure/pull/3191) PR caused a small outage when we didn't merge in the correct order, and part of the core job was overwritten by the CI on the infrastructure repo.
 We had to do some juggling between stateless agent rollout, and merging this PR to unblock a large queue of other jobs that accumulated whilst stateless agents wouldn't start.

-@bobheadxi set up an alert on `seconds waited for expected dispach`, which will notify us in #dev-experience-internal if the jobs dispatched by the dispatcher do not roll out sufficiently within the expected time frame.
+@bobheadxi set up an alert on `seconds waited for expected dispach` (`secondsWaitedForExpectedDispatch`), which will notify us in #dev-experience-internal if the jobs dispatched by the dispatcher do not roll out sufficiently within the expected time frame.
 Visible in the [dispatcher dashboard](https://console.cloud.google.com/monitoring/dashboards/builder/a87f3cbb-4d73-476d-8736-f3bc1ca9f234?folder=true&organizationId=true&project=sourcegraph-ci&dashboardBuilderState=%257B%2522editModeEnabled%2522:false%257D&timeDomain=1h).

 ## 2022-03-29